 Reviewers will also be required to sign a confidentiality agreement that they will keep all information confidential.
-See section 3.3 in the Policies and Procedures Manual.

-2.5 Submission Review
+3.5 Submission Review

 When you have completed uploading your Self-Study Report including all folders and files, please notify the Accreditation Coordinator (AC) and Operations Manager and Senior Governance Officer (OM).